 - CustomerThink research finds that digital and social channels are the fastest growing methods of customer interaction.
 About two out of three consumers start their research with a search engine, with social networks a growing source of influence during the buying process.
 Advanced mobile technologies will only accelerate the digital trend and further empower customers.
 Today’s successful marketer must learn how to engage with customers and create value for stakeholders in a complex digital world.
 To help you grapple with this challenge, thought leaders from the Founders Council of our DigitalMarketingOne community, including a section from VisionEdge Marketing (page 43), on Five Steps to Improve Your Marketing Accountability", have written a series of articles on channels, techniques, optimization and more, to help you design a coherent multi-channel digital marketing strategy.
 NOTE: Only registered users may download white papers.
 To login or register for an account, please click the login link at the top of the page.

 - The Great Big Guide to Marketing Performance Management - Part 1: How To Attain High Performing MarketingStrategy, Planning and Investment Management are the focus of this first installation of the three-part series dedicated to helping you excel at Marketing Performance Management.
-This first ebook provides guidance for how to win corporate buy-in, use planning to improve performance, create internal systems of record, and shift your budgeting from a cost-accounting approach to a business outcome-based approach.
+This first installment to a three-part ebook provides guidance for how to win corporate buy-in, use planning to improve performance, create internal systems of record, and shift your budgeting from a cost-accounting approach to a business outcome-based approach.
 This series is must-read for Marketing leaders committed to building a high performing team that drives business results.

 - A Center of Excellence is defined as a team or entity that provides leadership, fosters best practices, facilitates research, and enhances the skills needed for a focused area.
 In many companies, Marketing Leadership Councils (MLC) play an essential role in transforming the marketing organization into a Center of Excellence.
 This White Paper is designed to assist CMOs and other key members of the leadership team establish and leverage an MLC as a vehicle to ramp marketing effectiveness and transformation.